 Q. Why is my big utility cheaper than my small sedan?

 A. A utility is classed as a goods-carrying vehicle.
-These vehicles are generally used for business purposes.
+These vehicles are generally used for business purposes so WorkSafe Victoria are responsible for a high proportion of personal injury claims made by the occupants, instead of the TAC.
 Also, utilities are generally limited to two occupants, whereas a passenger vehicle can carry up to five people, sometimes more.

 - Council re-zoning of postal boundaries may affect the TAC charge.
 The TAC has no control over council re-zoning

 - The size and type of your vehicle might be different to your neighbour's vehicle.